EvanDiamantidis/TryHackMe/Blue/README.md

 <br />

 Since this is a Windows machine, we can expect to see NT hashes (also known as NTLM).
-We can confirm this by checking the hash against a hash identifier at https://hashes.com/en/tools/hash_identifier.
+We can confirm this by running the hash against a hash identifier.
+My personal favorite is https://hashes.com/en/tools/hash_identifier.

 ![image](https://user-images.githubusercontent.com/14150485/170950699-7aedfbef-129d-4232-8ff4-a6f5ae7fd715.png)

 Now that we have confirmed this to be an NTLM hash we can easily proceed to crack it using John The Ripper.
 To do so, create a file at a location of your choice and paste the hash into it.
 Then let John do what he does best!
 ```
-john --format=NT --wordlist=ROCKYOUFOLDERHERE/rockyou.txt FILENAMEHERE
+john --format=NT --wordlist=ROCKYOU_PATH/rockyou.txt HASH_FILE
 ```

 ![image](https://user-images.githubusercontent.com/14150485/170951262-ecea0adc-561b-46e9-a305-aa518cb7361d.png)